-- Assessed the risks faced by the Group and received updates on internal controls. - Reviewed regular reports on compliance matters (such as any anti-bribery and corruption) from the Company Secretary. - Received reports from the Board Committee Chairmen. - Reviewed the Directors' Conflicts of Interest procedures. - Discussed the additional focus on s172 reporting and other outputs from the revised Corporate Governance Policy.
+- Assessed the risks faced by the Group and received updates on internal controls. - Reviewed regular reports on compliance matters (such as any anti-bribery and corruption) from the Company Secretary. - Discussed the additional focus on s172 reporting and other outputs from the revised Corporate Governance Policy.